-I don’t watch an awful lot of television: it’s rare that a show captures my attention enough to make me want to watch it and I’d rather play a video game in my spare time.
+It’s rare that a TV show captures my attention enough to make me want to watch it and I’d rather play a video game in my spare time.
 But every now and again one comes along that changes that and this is exactly what happened when Stranger Things was released on Netflix last summer.
-My other-half and I sat glued to the TV every evening for a week and by the time we’d reached the end of the eighth episode, I was a huge fan of the world created by the Duffer Brothers.

 It’s highly unlikely you’ve not heard of the show or its storyline but just in case: in a small Indiana town called Hawkins, where the nearby Hawkins National Laboratory supposedly performs scientific research for the United States Department of Energy, a 12-year old boy by the name of Will Byers disappears while cycling home after playing Dungeons & Dragons with his friends.
 Where has he gone?
 Why is the town suffering from ‘visitations’?
 And who is this weird girl who calls herself Eleven?